canonical/checkbox/checkbox-ng/docs/author/provider-template.rst

     _description:
        This test illustrates how a job can be a dependency of another job.
 The dependency graph can be arbitrarily complex, it just cannot have any cycles.
-PlainBox will discover various problems related to dependencies, including cyclic dependencies and jobs that are depended upon, without a definition.
+Plainbox will discover various problems related to dependencies, including cyclic dependencies and jobs that are depended upon, without a definition.
        .